HashTucE/Alerts/README.md

 Now you should be able to access to 2 differents collections :
 - P5 Endpoints will give you the possibility to create, update or delete objects.
 Check the body section before sending the request.
 - P5 URLs will give you the possibility to get differents informations depending on the params section.

+    - For exemple as you can see below, if you replace the parameter firestation by another number between 1 and 4, when you click on the `Send` button, you will get another phone list as json body.

 <p align="center">
   <img src=https://user-images.githubusercontent.com/95872501/227168576-d8790adb-d998-451d-8d8d-ac4d655255ea.png>